infiniteflight/infiniteflight-docs/getting-started-guide/home-user-interface/subscriptions.md

+If you are still unable to access your subscription after completing the steps above, please send an e-mail explaining the steps you’ve already taken as well as the information below to support@infiniteflight.com:

+- Display Name and Callsign
+- Device
+- Complete Purchase Receipt showing date, item, and item number (beginning with GPA if Android User)

-## How to Revert to Default Account
+## How to revert to Default Account

 When Infinite Flight is launched on your device, it will search for an active subscription and automatically link to it if found.
 If however, you want to use your account on a different device, you can use the "Switch Account" button within the [Account Settings page](/guide/getting-started-guide/home-user-interface/settings#account).